potatono/pakontrol/README.md

 * `log_path` - Path to log file, or stdout if not specified
 * `log_level` - Logging level, one of `DEBUG`, `INFO`, `WARNING`, `ERROR`
 * `pid_file` - Path to pid file when using `--daemon` mode
+* `multiplier` - Float multiplied by to map to volumes above 100%.
+Defaults to 1.0.

 ### Rules